Skyscanner/backpack/packages/bpk-component-datatable/docs/migrating.md

 - `dataKey` renamed to `accessor`
 - `headerRenderer` is removed.
 Use the `Header` prop instead to pass a function that formats the header value.
 If you pass a function, it will receive the `disableSortBy`, `accessor`, and `label` props of the column.
 Must return valid JSX.
 - `cellRenderer` and `cellDataGetter` are removed.
 Use the `Cell` prop instead to pass a function that formats the column value.
 It will receive the `rowData` and `rowIndex` of the cell's row, `accessor` and `columnIndex` of the cell's column, `cellData` props.
 Must return valid JSX.

+#### All heights and widths should  be passed in rem
+All height and width properties should be using `rem` values.